Dan Ryan hit-and-run leaves woman, 19, seriously hurt

 The gold SUV then fled the scene.

-At approximately 5:05 a.m., the local lanes were closed for an investigation, and traffic is being diverted into the express lanes.
+At approximately 5:05 a.m., the local lanes were closed for an investigation, and traffic was being diverted into the express lanes.
+All lanes reopened just before 8:30 a.m.

 Anyone who witnessed the crash or has any knowledge of the crash is asked to contact the ISP at 847-294-4400.
 Callers can remain anonymous.